teuk/mediabot_v3/docs/ROADMAP_3.6DEV.md

 negation, numbers or the draft's subject; provider failures retain the local Hailo fallback.
 Do not infer semantic quality from unit tests alone.

+MB793 makes the old outgoing script's narrow French typo fixes available even when the provider fails; a real dev exchange is still needed to judge whether the provider improves meaning without replacing Hailo's voice.

 Steps 2 and 3 use the baseline from step 1.
 The URL investigation can run independently if a reproducible failure is available.
 A step may stay open until its evidence exists; this table is an order of decisions, not a promise